gavelytics/OpenLegalID/README.md

 The OpenLegalID project aims to create a database of civil litigation participants with unique identifiers for judges, lawyers, law firms, and experts.
 Many companies and lawfirms (us included) cobble together proprietary IDs from private companies to attempt to make a consistant and positive exchange between APIs.

+## Best Case Scenario

+If legal data providers store the OpenLegalID along with each participant available from their service, data can be exchanged freely and with confidence between customers and other providers by supplying the OpenLegalID for the participants in question.

 With this publicly accessible database all parties can utilize the same unique identifier for a case participant.
 Here are a couple of ways that this could be implemented:

 ## Using an OpenLegalID